South Korea at the AFC Asian Cup: 2023 (Qatar)

+After the 2022 FIFA World Cup, Korean FA president Chung Mong-gyu directly appointed Jürgen Klinsmann as national team manager without a general process.
+Chung's decision created concern among South Korean media, who knew Klinsmann's neglect of duty at Hertha BSC and Philipp Lahm's criticism of Klinsmann's indifference to tactics, and the concern came true.
+Klinsmann was widely unpopular amongst fans due to him working from his home in the United States rather than relocating to South Korea, alleged lack of interest in K League players, poor results in friendlies, questionable squad line-ups, lazy attitudes, and lack of transparency during the appointment process.

-Under manager Jürgen Klinsmann, South Korea were considered among the pre-tournament favourites.
+Despite the controversies over the new manager, South Korea were considered among the pre-tournament favourites.
 After winning their opening match against Bahrain, the team failed to win their remaining two group stage matches after drawing with Jordan and Malaysia, respectively, finishing second in their group and conceding goals in all matches.
-South Korea narrowly advanced to the semi-finals after knocking out Saudi Arabia on penalties and Australia in extra time, but Klinsmann was heavily criticised for his lack of tactical ability.
-Korean FA president Chung Mong-gyu, who directly appointed Klinsmann as national team manager without a general process, was called to be held responsible for his decision after South Korea's semi-final loss to Jordan without a shot on target.
+South Korea narrowly advanced to the semi-finals after knocking out Saudi Arabia on penalties and Australia in extra time, but Klinsmann came under heavy scrutiny over his questionable tactics and work ethic, to which South Korean media dubbed "Zombie football".
+After South Korea's semi-final loss to Jordan without a shot on target, Klinsmann was fired, and Chung was called to be held responsible for his decision.